-Backpacks are one of climbing’s broadest gear categories, serving everyone from casual craggers and gym-goers to fast-and-light alpinists and multi-day big-wallers.
-Unlike harnesses and helmets, most of which are versatile enough to wear anywhere, each climbing backpack comes with a unique set of features—and is intended for a specific use case.
+Backpacks are like haircuts: everyone has one and someone else’s is always better.
+Both can serve all types of climbers, from casual craggers and gym-goers to fast-and-light alpinists and multi-day big-wallers.
+But unlike hair cuts, most of which are versatile enough to wear anywhere, each climbing backpack comes with a unique set of features—and is intended for a specific use case.

 (Photo: Courtesy Black Diamond)